jumpsplat120/Console/README.md

 * 2 = yellow
 * 3 = red

 Not adding a level parameter will keep it white.
-On top of that, each line will have a timestamp in front of it formatted as such; "[month-day-year] hour:min:sec".
+On top of that, each line will have a timestamp in front of it formatted as such: `[month-day-year] hour:min:sec`

 Adding colors to the c.log() function is easy!
 Scroll down inside console.lua until you get to console.log(), around line 576.
 A few lines in there are some if statements.
 Simply change the ones that are already there following this format or add your own: `{red, green, blue, alpha}`